Billmate/prestashop/billmategateway/readme.md

 ## Changelog

 ### 2.0 (2015-07-06)
-44 issues closed and 76 commits
+44 issues closed and 76 commits.

-* Feature - validate credentials
+* Feature - validate credentials.
+* Fix - Discount is not applied to invoice fee anymore.
-* Enchancement - Invoice fee is not a product anymore
+* Enchancement - Invoice fee is not a product anymore.
-* Enchancement - Get Address on checkout page
+* Enchancement - Get Address on checkout page.
-* Enchancement - Choice for order id or reference id as Billmate order id
+* Enchancement - Choice for order id or reference id as Billmate order id.
-* Enchancement - Localized Logos
+* Enchancement - Localized Logos.
-* Enchancement - Ajax in checkout to validate Address
+* Enchancement - Ajax in checkout to validate Address.
-* Enchancement - Add variable product selection in product title on invoice
+* Enchancement - Add variable product selection in product title on invoice.
-* Improvement - Better Currency support
+* Improvement - Better Currency support.
-* Improvement - Better Country support
+* Improvement - Better Country support.
-* Styling - Nicer Address validation popup
+* Styling - Nicer Address validation popup.
-* Tweak - One module instead of four
+* Tweak - One module instead of four.
-* Tweak - Consequent Naming Conventions
+* Tweak - Consequent Naming Conventions.

 ### 1.36 (2015-03-25)
 25 issues closed and 58 commits.